inspec/inspec/docs/dev/filtertable-usage.md

 ### `entries` will not have fields present in the raw data

-`entries` will only know about the fields declared by `add` with `field:`.
+`entries` will only know about the fields declared by `register_custom_property` with `field:`.
 And...

 ### `entries` will have things that are not fields

-Each time you call `add` - even for things like `count` and `exists?` - that will add an attribute to the Struct that is used to represent a row.
+Each time you call `register_custom_property` - even for things like `count` and `exists?` - that will add an attribute to the Struct that is used to represent a row.
 Those attributes will always be nil.

-### `add` does not know about what fields are in the raw data
+### `register_custom_property` does not know about what fields are in the raw data

 This is because the raw data fetcher is not called until as late as possible.
 That's good - it might be expensive - but it also means we can't scan it for columns.
 There are ways around that.